-One of just a handful of museums in the United States focussing solely on horology, the ACWM is a world leader when it comes to American industrially-produced clocks from the 19th and early 20th century.
+The ACWM is a world leader when it comes to American industrially-produced clocks from the 19th and early 20th century.
+It’s also one of just a handful of museums in the United States focussing solely on horology,

 This is a legacy of Bristol’s once ascendant clock-making industry and firms like the Ingraham Clock Company.

-The ACWM has gathered more than 5,500 clocks and watches, on show in eight galleries and producing a cacophony when many of them chime on the hour.
+The ACWM has gathered more than 5,500 clocks and watches, displayed in eight galleries.
+I got a nice surprise from the cacophony when many of them chime on the hour.

-You’ll learn the story of the local inventor Eli Terry (1772-1852), who was the first to implement mass-production techniques to build timepieces with interchangeable parts had a massive influence on manufacturing.
+Here you’ll learn the story of the local inventor Eli Terry (1772-1852).
+He was the first to implement mass-production techniques to build timepieces with interchangeable parts, and had a massive influence on manufacturing.

-The museum’s location is also worth noting, in Bristol’s Federal Hill neighbourhood, within a complex of historic buildings like the relocated Barnes homestead, dating to 1728.
+The museum’s location is also worth noting.
+It sits in Bristol’s elegant Federal Hill neighborhood, within a complex of historic buildings like the relocated Barnes homestead, dating to 1728.

 5. Harry C. Barnes Memorial Nature Center

-One of many things in Bristol’s favour is just how much nature is on the town’s doorstep, waiting for people to experience it.
+One of many things I appreciate about Bristol is just how much nature is on the town’s doorstep, waiting to be experienced.

-Newly updated, the Harry C. Barnes Memorial Nature Center has an interpretive centre in 70 acres of forest and fields.
+Updated in the 2010s, the Harry C. Barnes Memorial Nature Center has an interpretive center in 70 acres of forest and fields.

-The Nature Center hosts regular craft activities, organises field trips in summer and has a nature-oriented gift shop.
+The Nature Center hosts regular programs, organizes field trips, and has a nature-oriented gift shop.

 6. Muzzy Field